-Because occupations involving physical labor dominate the local economy, Stephenson is generally considered to be a blue-collar town.
-36.48% of the Stephenson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stephenson is a blue-collar town, with 36.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stephenson is a city of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Stephenson who work in food service (8.93%), art, media, and design (7.65%), and office and administrative support (7.40%).

 Of important note, Stephenson is also a city of artists.
 Stephenson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stephenson’s character.